TwoRingSoft/tworingsoft.com/blog/_posts/2017-08-29-looms-and-computers.md

 	popq	%rbp
 	retq

 However, we still have one more transformation before we can see what the CPU sees.
 Remember, the CPU works in bits, not these strange abbreviations.
 For instance, it doesn't know what to do with `subq	$32, %rsp` (subtract 32 from whatever value is in the stack pointer _register_, where a register is a place to store a number).
-Each computer chip defines an _instruction set architecture (ISA)_ that maps instructions like `subq` to a binary number called an _opcode_ (the opcode for `subq` is 01001000), which is followed by the binary representation of the inputs (there are some exceptions, but they aren't important here).
+Each computer chip defines an _instruction set architecture (ISA)_ that maps instructions like `subq` to a binary number called an _opcode_ (the opcode for `subq` is 01001000; an ISA with an 8 bit opcode can support at least 2^9 or 512 different operations), which is followed by the binary representation of the inputs (there are some exceptions, but they aren't important here).
 Here is the entire program in binary:

 	01010101000000000000000000000000000000000000000000000000000000
 	01001000100010011110010100000000000000000000000000000000000000